-=Note- The S corporation or the partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of income.
+ENote → S The S corporation or the partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of income.

-Special Note Include only additions reported to you on the Schedule(s) K-1-P or K-1-T you received from a pass-through entity in which you are an investing partner or shareholder or a beneficiary.
-Do not attach copies of Schedules K-1-P you issued to your partners or s.
+Especial Note → Include only additions reported to you on the Schedule(s) K-1-P or K-1-T you received from a pass-through entity in which you are an investing partner or shareholder or a beneficiary.

+Do not attach copies of Schedules K-1-P you issued to your partners.
 You should keep copies of these schedules in your records.

-Line 20 - Enter the guaranteed payments to partners from U.S. Form 1065, Schedule K, Line 4, or U.S. Form 1065-B, Schedule K, Line 7, excluding the amounts you capitalized.
+Line 20 - Enter the guaranteed payments to partners from federal Form 1065, Schedule K, Line 4, or federal Form 1065-B, Schedule K, Line 7, excluding the amounts you capitalized.

 Line 21 - Complete Illinois Schedule B. Illinois Schedule B, Section A, Line 3 represents the share of distributable income or loss that is to be added to or subtracted from base income.
 If the total amount on Illinois Schedule B, Section A, Line 3 is a negative amount (loss), it should be entered on Line 21 as a positive amount.
-See the Illinois Schedule B Instructions following these Specific Instructions for more information.
+See the "Illinois Schedule B Instructions" following these "Specific Instructions" for more information.
 Attach Illinois Schedule B to your Form IL-1065.

-Line 22 - Enter the addition amount calculated on Illinois Schedule M, Other Additions and Subtractions (for businesses), Step 2, Line 11.
+Line 22 - Enter the addition amount calculated on Illinois Schedule M, Step 2, Line 11.
 Attach a copy of Illinois Schedule M to your Form IL-1065.
 The following are examples of items that must be added to taxable income and are included on Illinois Schedule M.

 - Notes, bonds, debentures, or obligations issued by the Governments of Guam, American Samoa, Puerto Rico, the Northern Mariana Islands, or the Virgin Islands. - Lloyd's plan of operations loss if reported on your behalf on Form IL-1065, Partnership Replacement Tax Return, and included in your taxable income. - Deductions you claimed this year and in your two most recent tax years for expenses connected with income from an asset or activity which were reported as business income in prior years and as nonbusiness income on this return.
-See Illinois Schedule NB, Nonbusiness Income, Line 11, and Illinois Schedule NB Instructions for more information.
+See Millinois Schedule NB Instructions for more information.